smartdevicelink/sdl_evolution/proposals/NNNN-add-generic-hmi-plugin-support.md

 #### App Service Plugin

-Connects to the `AppService` component of SDL Core, registering IVI services for each type.
+Connects to the `AppService` component of SDL Core, registering IVI services for each type.
 This could potentially be split into several plugins (by service type) depending on the system.

 *Features:*